syzygy608/TAICA_DL_Labs/Lab2/report.md

 ### 1. Implementation Details (30%)

 #### Unet
 Both Unet model and resnet34+unet model need a convolution block.
 The convolution block is a combination of two 3x3 convolution layers with batch normalization and ReLU activation function.
-The first convolution layer has 64 filters and the second convolution layer has 128 filters.
 The convolution block is used in the encoder part of the Unet model and the resnet34+unet model.

 #### Model Training